microsoft/fluentui-react-native/docs/pages/Theming/CustomTheme.md

 One of the powerful aspects of FURN theming is that it is heavily customizable.
 We recognize that users may have a need to change various parts of default themes, so we allow for several ways to specify overrides.

-You can create a custom theme by either building on top of an existing ThemeReference or building one from scratch.
-This then can be used by [passing it into our ThemeProvider](./Basics.md), which makes the theme available for all child components of the provider.
+You can create a custom theme by either building on top of an existing `ThemeReference` or building one from scratch.
+This then can be used by [passing it into our `ThemeProvider`](./Basics.md), which makes the theme available for all child components of the provider.

 ## Different aspects of customization